Carlos Di Sarli

 - I'm on a budget- I just want those late instrumentals

-- I can afford more than one CD - I want some of the 40s sides as well
+- I want more than one CD - I want some of the 40s sides as well

 - I'd like some of the early 50s sides too